1985 Edgbaston Cup

 The 1985 Edgbaston Cup was a women's tennis tournament played on outdoor grass courts that was part of the Category 2 tier of the 1985 Virginia Slims World Championship Series.
-It was the 4th edition of the event and took place at the Edgbaston Priory Club in Birmingham, United Kingdom from 10 June until 16 June 1985.
+It was the 4th edition of the tournament and took place at the Edgbaston Priory Club in Birmingham, United Kingdom from 10 June until 16 June 1985.
 Pam Shiver won the singles title.